Apple Rootstock

 Dwarfing: G214, Bud 10, G11, Bud 9, and M27

-Geneva 214 (G214) resides somewhere between a dwarfing and a semi-dwarfing rootstock when grown in a fairly wet climate, but in a dry climate, it grows much smaller, much like the others within this series.
-This is where the additional vigor from G214 may end up being quite beneficial when it is compared to G11 (another one of Geneva's more versatile and dwarfing rootstocks).
-G214 also has resistance to woolly aphid while G11 does not, and G214 is more resistant to fireblight and replant disease as well.
+Geneva 214 (G214) resides somewhere between a dwarfing and a semi-dwarfing rootstock when grown in a fairly wet climate, but in a dry climate, it grows much smaller (much like the others within this series).
+This is where the additional vigor from G214 may prove to be more beneficial than what G11 has to offer (another one of Geneva's more versatile and dwarfing rootstocks).
+G214 also has resistance to woolly aphid while G11 does not, and G214 is more resistant to fireblight and replant disease.
 Conversely, G11 seems to produce fewer suckers than most apple rootstocks, including G214, but the difference between the two could generally be marginal.
 It has also been implied a few times that G11 has better anchorage than G214 (as well as most other dwarfing rootstocks), but in either case, staking should probably be permanent.

 Budagovsky 9 (Bud 9) is a cold hardy rootstock that is quite resistant to collar rot.
 Originally, it was thought to be susceptible to fireblight, but it became apparent that it develops resistance with age.
 Bud 9 does not sucker much, and like the other Budagovsky rootstocks, it is easy to identify, particularly when it is allowed to grow, since it develops red leaves, bark, and cambium (therefore it will not scratch green if you are trying to determine if it is alive or not).
 Burr knot production is likely more frequent on Bud 9 than on those from the Geneva series, but it is rarely mentioned, so I doubt it is much of an issue.
 Bud 10, on the other hand, is essentially a larger, more fireblight resistant version of Bud 9 with better anchorage, but it still requires support.